(Book 2: Hello, Can You Fear Me?)

 ‘Means we’re even now, so let’s get going, shall we?’

 ‘Fine!
 At least you lost your last leverage over me.
 The next time will be the final time.’
-With that warning out, Ravi seemed satisfied.
+With that warning delivered, Ravi seemed satisfied.
 He hid the diary in the inside pocket of his coat.

 Ravi begrudgingly got up, picked up his new MorsePage, and followed the painter out.

 ‘Hey, Sharmila,’ Subro said to the girl waiting outside as they exited.
 ‘Will you get someone to clean the room?
-There’s some spilled water and shattered glass.
+There’s spilled water and shattered glass.
 You should be able to find someone from the cleaning staff at the end of the corridor there.’

 She nodded and made off in the indicated direction without a word.